iuriineves/iuriineves/README.md

 ## 👤 About me
 Hello and welcome to my GitHub profile!
-My name is Iúri Neves, and I’m an 18-year-old computer engineering student at **[STILL WAITING TO KNOW MY UNIVERSITY]**.
+My name is Iúri Neves, and I’m an 18-year-old computer engineering student @ NOVA FCT.
 I speak two languages fluently: Portuguese and English.
 I hope you enjoy my work!

 Oh, and I love reading, when I’m not too lazy to pick up a book.
 Feel free to check out my [Goodreads page](https://www.goodreads.com/iuriineves) to see what I’ve been reading lately.